Installing Metasploit Framework on Ubuntu 14.04 LTS and Debian 7

 If you prefer an all in one installer only for framework the Metasploit team offers nightly built installers at https://github.com/rapid7/metasploit-framework/wiki/Nightly-Installers making a quick setup a breeze if you do not plan to pull separate branches to test experimental code or do development.

 We start by making sure that we have the latest packages by updating the system using apt-get:

 sudo apt-get update sudo apt-get upgrade

 Now that we know that we are running an updated system we can install all the dependent packages that are needed by Metasploit Framework:

-sudo apt-get install build-essential libreadline-dev libssl-dev libpq5 libpq-dev libreadline5 libsqlite3-dev libpcap-dev openjdk-7-jre subversion git-core autoconf postgresql pgadmin3 curl zlib1g-dev libxml2-dev libxslt1-dev vncviewer libyaml-dev ruby1.9.3
+sudo apt-get install build-essential libreadline-dev libssl-dev libpq5 libpq-dev libreadline5 libsqlite3-dev libpcap-dev openjdk-7-jre git-core autoconf postgresql pgadmin3 curl zlib1g-dev libxml2-dev libxslt1-dev vncviewer libyaml-dev curl zlib1g-dev

 One of the external tools that Metasploit uses for scanning that is not included with the sources is Nmap.
 Here we will cover downloading the latest source code for Nmap, compiling and installing: